fameandpartners/render-processing/README.md

 ### Git
 Git is installed and the keys are setup to be connected to the git account "douglasjsellers".
 Source changes were being synced to the directory ~/code/render-processing via Git.

+## Render compression / combination process
+Please keep in mind that this process will, most likely, need to be totally redone to work with the new bridesmaid heirarchy.

+### Step 1: Getting individual render files into
+The goal of this step was to compress and organize the render files produced by Dave P. and his team to allow them to be referenced by Caddy.
+Once this is done Caddy then simulated how the renders would look when they were combined for each Customization Combination.
+Using this the individual render files could be QA'ed and changes could be made before the, expensive, process of combining them occurred.
+Most of the problems revealed in this stage were related to the way that the indivual renderers (people) named the output files when conflicting combinations or layer combinations were needed.

+Here was the basic process that was used:

+1. Make a description file that tells all the scripts about the file.
+See fp-dr1001-102.rb as an example.
+2. Run compress-files.rb.
+Command looks something like this: `ruby compress-files.rb fp-dr1001-102 ./output`
+3. Sync that output to s3.
+Command looks something like this: `aws s3 synce ./output/* s3://mkt-fameandpartners/renders/caddy/fp-dr1001-102`

+That's it.
+Caddy would automatically look in the outputted bucket structure so no changes were necessary on that side.